What is in this leaflet

 Tell your doctor if you are taking any other medicines, including any that you buy without a prescription from a pharmacy, supermarket or health food shop.

-Your doctor or pharmacist can tell you what to do if you are taking Letrozole AN with any other medicine.
+Your doctor or pharmacist can tell you what to do when taking letrozole with other medicines.
+This includes in particular: